 And for an even quicker preparation, you can just serve bite-size pieces of bread, a cup of olive oil, and a saucer of zaatar, and have your guests dip the bread lightly in the olive oil, then in the zaatar.
 Easy, interactive, and tasty.

-, or Massis Bleue.
+Zaatar can be purchased from Middle-Eastern markets and spice shops; in Paris, look for it at Izraëlor Hératchian.
 Keep in mind that some blends are more salty than others, so taste yours first and use accordingly.

-3 tablespoons olive oil
+- 3 tablespoons olive oil

-2 tablespoons zaatar
+- 2 tablespoons zaatar

-2 large pita rounds (the kind that's about 20 cm or 8″ in diameter) or 4 small ones
+- 2 large pita rounds (the kind that's about 20 cm or 8" in diameter) or 4 small ones

-Preheat the oven to 200°C (400°F).
+- Preheat the oven to 200°C (400°F).

-Combine the olive oil and zaatar in a small bowl, stirring with a teaspoon to emulsify.
+- Combine the olive oil and zaatar in a small bowl, stirring with a teaspoon to emulsify.
 Cut the pitas open all around the rims with kitchen scissors and slip your hand inside gently to separate the two layers without tearing.

-Spread the zaatar mixture on the coarse sides of the pitas with the back of the spoon, cut the pita disks into wedges, and arrange in a single layer on a cookie sheet.
+- Spread the zaatar mixture on the coarse sides of the pitas with the back of the spoon, cut the pita disks into wedges, and arrange in a single layer on a cookie sheet.

-Bake for 4 or 5 minutes, until the wedges start to turn golden, keeping a close eye on them.
+- Bake for 4 or 5 minutes, until the wedges start to turn golden, keeping a close eye on them.
 Let cool for a minute and serve, warm or at room temperature.